Almerc/RockulusRifft/README.md

 -Walk into the cassettes to change tracks.

-*Currently plays 30 second clips of pop genre recommendations from MixRadio.
-You can query other genres by adding genre parameter in the url e.g /?genre=Metal*
+*Currently plays 30 second clips of pop genre recommendations from MixRadio.*

+*Add a genre parameter in the url to select a different genre e.g /?genre=Metal*

 Controls
 ========